Strategies for Teaching Consonant Digraphs

 2. Use Digraphs with Sound Boxes

-(Some call them Elknonin boxes) Students can touch each box while they say a sound, and if laminated, you or the student can write a letter (or letters if it is a digraph) for each sound in each box.
+(Some call them Elkonin boxes) Students can touch each box while they say a sound, and if laminated, you or the student can write a letter (or letters if it is a digraph) for each sound in each box.
 Example: the second row of three boxes could be used to tap out “math”.
 Or write “math”, m in the first and a in the middle box and th together in the third box. .
 Students say each sound and blend.

 Another strategy for segmenting words is to use chips or other objects (like pom poms show in the pic above) that students can push up for each sound.
 This helps solidify 1:1 sound correspondence for students.
 One chip = one digraph.